hmrc/android-components/README.md

 # Contributing

-## Releasing
+## Building

 ### Setup - Github personal access token

-In order to release the library, you need to provide a Github personal access token with the following scope:
+In order to build the library, you need to provide a Github personal access token with the following scope:
 - `read:packages`
 - `repo`